OfficeDev/M365Bootcamp-TeamsEmergencyResponse/README.md

  * [Challenges: Ideas for going beyond the lab exercises](Labs/Challenges.md)
  * [Resources](Labs/Resources.md)

+## Using the labs

+There are a lot of screen shots, which always appear _after_ the written instruction they refer to.
+Call-outs in the screen shots are referenced in the text using keycaps ( 1️⃣, 2️⃣, etc.)

+The documentation includes some asides that can safely be skipped when following a list of instructions:

+---
+😎 BEST PRACTICE: Really there are no "best practices", only tradeoffs.
+In a lab or hack, the tradeoffs are made in favor of simplicity; these notations recommend approaches to consider working on a real project.

+---

+---
+⛏️ DIG DEEPER: Check out these entries if you're interested in more technical detail.

+---

+---
+🏁 CHALLENGE: Ideas for going beyond the lab exercises to learn more on your own.

+---

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit https://cla.opensource.microsoft.com.